Irvinehimself/Irvines-Firejail-Extras/README.md

   1. In the case of Firefox 57, I guessed that it was the `nss` network security package and used `ls /usr/lib | grep "nss" | tr '\n' ','`
   1. After copy/pasting that rather large list onto the end of my `private-lib` I had internet connectivity.
   1. I then used a [binary chop algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) to manually remove the unneeded libraries.
+* With further experimentation, I realised that finding missing libraries was going to be "non-trivial", and wrote the complementary *FjTools-GuessMissingLibs*, (below,) which greatly eases the task of guessing the libraries missed by *FjTools-CreatePrivateLib*.

-**FjTools-GuessMissingLibs:** Attempts to find all the files in `/usr/lib` owned by an applications dependencies.
+**FjTools-GuessMissingLibs:** A complement to *FjTools-CreatePrivateLib*, *FjTools-GuessMissingLibs:* attempts to find all the files in `/usr/lib` owned by an applications dependencies.
 * **Limitations and Usage:**
 * The list is extensive and 99.9% of the entries are unneeded.
 For an Application like Firefox, this would make it completely unusable as a direct copy/paste.
 So, for convenience, it has "chop marks" to assist in systematically testing for missing functionality.
 In the case of Firefox, after restoring internet connectivity, I realised YouTube videos had no sound:
   1. Running *FjTools-GuessMissingLibs* I had a list of over a thousand potential libraries, about a dozen libraries which were hard coded to a particular version, and one package for which the algorithm couldn't find the "Provided By" package.
-  1. It took six cuts of the "GuessPrivateLib-firefox" file to narrow the thousand potential libraries  down to `libnss_compat.so.2`, and, consequently, restore sound to YouTube
+  1. It took about half a dozen "chops" of the "GuessPrivateLib-firefox" file to narrow the thousand potential libraries  down to `libnss_compat.so.2`, and, consequently, restore sound to YouTube.
+  1. Porn sites are a good place to experiment with browser functionality, and they revealed that I was still missing some important libraries.
+Using *FjTools-GuessMissingLibs*, it took, in total, about 10 minutes to find the rest of the missing libraries and restore full video functionality to Firefox.
 * Some dependencies are hard coded to a particular version, these are stored in a separate file. eg `Libraries-firefox`
 * Similarly, some dependencies are "provided by" a package other than what the developers originally intended.
 The algorithm tries to find this replacement package, but, rarely, this may not be possible and require the user to manually search for the "Provides" package.
 These missing packages are also stored in separate file, eg `NotFound-firefox`